wkumari/draft-wkumari-dnsop-alt-tld/README.md

    *  Version bump - we are waiting in the queue for progress on SUN, bumping this to keep it alive.

+Kumari & Hoffman         Expires 28 August 2023                [Page 10]

+Internet-Draft               Reserve ALT TLD               February 2023

    From -03 to -04:

    *  3 changes - the day, the month and the year (a bump to keep alive).

    From -02 to -03:

-Kumari & Hoffman          Expires 4 August 2023                 [Page 9]

-Internet-Draft               Reserve ALT TLD                January 2023

    *  Incorporate suggestions from Stephane and Paul Hoffman.